 Ray served on the Board of Trustees for the California Preservation Foundation from 2008 to 2014, while holding memberships in the Association of Preservation Technology International, the National Trust for Historic Preservation and the Western Association for Art Conservation, and the Los Angeles Conservancy.
 He is also an AIA LA Affiliate member.
 As a graduate of Mohawk College in Hamilton, Ontario, Canada, Ray was recently inducted as an Alumnus of Distinction for his career success and community contributions.
-Ray also sits on the governing board for Fairplex Pomona.
+Ray also serves as an Associate Member for the Fairplex Pomona.

 Spectra Company’s historic rehabilitation projects have received numerous awards of recognition from the National Trust, the California State Office of Historic Preservation, California Preservation Foundation, Los Angeles Conservancy, Long Beach Heritage and Pasadena Heritage.
-Awarded projects include the Downtown Women’s Center, Frank Lloyd Wright’s Ennis House in Hollywood, Pantages Theater in Hollywood, Catalina Island Casino in Avalon, the Gamble House in Pasadena, The Villa Riviera in Long Beach and the Santa Barbara Mission to name just a few.
-Spectra Company has also recently completed restoration work at the Hearst Castle in San Simeon, California.
+Awarded projects include the Downtown Women’s Center, Frank Lloyd Wright’s Ennis House in Hollywood, Pantages Theater in Hollywood, Catalina Island Casino in Avalon, the Gamble House in Pasadena, The Villa Riviera in Long Beach, the Santa Barbara Mission and the Hearst Castle in San Simeon to name just a few.